 Members of the Authority have direct control over the Authority's financial and operating policies.
-The total of members' allowances paid in 2013/14 is shown in note 19.
-During 2013/14, works and services to the value of £792,099 were commissioned from companies in which seventeen members had an interest.
-Contracts were entered into in full compliance with the Authority's standing orders.
-In addition, the Authority paid grants totalling £118,053 to voluntary organisations in which two members had declared an interest.
+The total of members' allowances paid in 2014/15 is shown in note 19.
+During 2014/15 works and services to the value of £407,681 were commissioned from companies in which 17 members had an interest (£792,099 and 17 in 2013/14).
+The Authority paid grants totalling £52,905 to voluntary organisations (£118,053 in 2013/14) in which eight members had declared an interest.
 In all instances, the grants were made with proper consideration of declarations of interest.
 The relevant members did not take part in any discussion or decision relating to the grants.
 Details of all these transactions are recorded in the Register of Members' Interest, open to public inspection at the Council Offices during office hours.